AquaticEcoDynamics/modelling-manual/README.md

 corner of VS Code.

-When commiting changes, avoid commiting any HTML/JS/CSS in the `docs` directory that was generated when building the book locally.
+When commiting changes, avoid commiting any HTML/JS/CSS in the `docs` directory that was generated when building the book locally (`.gitignore` will catch most of this for you).
 The only files that should be commited from the `docs` directory are:

 - Module resources intended to be downloaded by the user, e.g., `Module 1 Resources.zip`.